openstack-archive/tricircle/README.md

 local.conf, change password in the file if needed.
 - 4 Change the following options according to your environment:
 ```
+HOST_IP=10.250.201.24
-HOST_IP=10.250.201.24 - change to your management interface ip
+    - change to your management interface ip.
+Q_ML2_PLUGIN_VLAN_TYPE_OPTIONS=(network_vlan_ranges=bridge:2001:3000)
+    - the format is (network_vlan_ranges=<physical network name>:<min vlan>:<max vlan>),
+      you can change physical network name, but remember to adapt your change to the
+      commands showed in this guide; also, change min vlan and max vlan to adapt the
-TENANT_VLAN_RANGE=2001:3000 - change to VLAN range your physical network supports
+      vlan range your physical network supports.
-PHYSICAL_NETWORK=bridge - change to whatever you like
+OVS_BRIDGE_MAPPINGS=bridge:br-bridge
+    - the format is <physical network name>:<ovs bridge name>, you can change these names,
+      but remember to adapt your change to the commands showed in this guide.
+Q_USE_PROVIDERNET_FOR_PUBLIC=True
-OVS_PHYSICAL_BRIDGE=br-bridge - change to whatever you like
+    - use this option if you would like to try L3 north-south networking.
 ```
 Tricircle doesn't support security group currently so we use these two options to disable security group functionality.